A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Export as PDF

-Generate a formatted PDF of your simulation — parameters, results, and metadata — for reports and documentation.
+Generate a formatted PDF of a simulation, including its parameters, results, and metadata.

 Export as CSV